Arturo Melocchi

 Arturo di Giuseppe Melocchi (December 9, 1879 – October 25, 1960) was an Italian baritone and voice teacher who is best known for having been the teacher of dramatic tenor Mario Del Monaco and his older brother Marcello Del Monaco.
-Also whose method influenced the voice and technical development of tenor Franco Corelli.
+In addition, his method influenced the voice and technical development of tenor Franco Corelli.

 Biography

 Education

 Arturo Melocchi was born in Milan.
 He studied at the Regio Conservatorio di Milano under Giuseppe Gallignani, who was also the director of the Conservatory.
 On November 13, 1907 Melocchi graduated, receiving his license to be a singer, as well as to become a teacher of singing at any public school in Italy.
 His exams—with diploma requirements nearly identical to those of the old conservatorio system—consisted of the following: